Apalaciosvillagomez/Customer-Support-Analysis-/README.md

 ## Overview

-In this project we will be celaning, formating and processing data in order to meet our objectives and give valuable and meaningfull insights such as:
+In this project we will be cleaning, formatting and processing data in order to meet our objectives and give valuable and meaningful insights such as:

 - Top 5 companies with tweet complaints
 - Avg response time by company